WojteGK/WojteGK/README.md

 - 📫 How to reach me **gorecki.dev@gmail.com**

-- ⚡ Fun fact **I finished 12 years of musical education on guitar!**
+- ⚡ Random fact about me **I finished 12 years of musical education on guitar!**

 <p align="left">
 </p>